JimmyMcBride/me/posts/how-to-get-started-with-typescript.md

 }

 /*
   The argument 'arg' can be anything.
-If it's a string, we return a string.
+If it's a string, then we return a string.
-  However, if it's any other type, it will return 'null'.
+  However, if it's any other type, it will return 'null.'
   So this function only returns two types; string and null.

   Let's declare those types for the return of our function: